sictweb/bti425-2020/notes/week07.md

 **Test 3 is on Tuesday, March 6**

 The test questions are based on the Angular topics and learning experience, during last week *and* this week.
+That includes some content from the current assignment too.

 <br>